jsmolka/blog/content/projects/index.md

 {{</wrap>}}

 # sprite
 [sprite](https://github.com/jsmolka/sprite) is a Game Boy emulator written in [drizzle](#drizzle) and serves as the ultimate stress test for the programming language.
-It implements most components of the system with reasonable accuracy, but there is no sound or saves, and the cartridge types are limited to MBC0, MBC1, and MBC3.
+It implements most components of the system with reasonable accuracy, but there is no sound or saves and the cartridge types are limited to MBC0, MBC1 and MBC3.

 {{<wrap>}}
   {{<image src="img/technology.png" caption="Technology is incredible guy">}}